 - women who are pregnant or going through menopause

-Your doctor will talk to you and examine you.
+If you have a goitre, your doctor will talk to you and examine you.
 Specifically, they’ll carefully examine your thyroid gland, feeling its shape and size, checking for lumps.

 You will have blood tests to see how well your thyroid gland is functioning.
 You might need scans or other tests such as:

-- ultrasound scan of your thyriod
+- ultrasound scan of the thyriod

 - computed tomography (CT) scan

-- nuclear thyroid scan, where a small amount of weak radioactive substance is injected into your vein or given as a pill.
+- nuclear thyroid scan, where a small amount of weak radioactive substance is injected into the vein or given as a pill.
 (The substance then gathers in the thyroid, while a special camera takes images of the area from different angles.)

 - biopsy, where a medical professional uses a fine needle to draw out a sample of tissue or fluid from the thyroid gland